-I’m in Honolulu this week so it is time for my next installment of 8 Thing You Might Not Have Known:
+I’m in Honolulu this week so it is time for my next installment of 8 Facts You Might Not Have Known:

 - The USS Arizona is still leaking oil.
 Sunk on the December 7, 1941 during the attack on Pearl Harbor, the USS Arizona has been leaking oil for almost 70 years.
 The leak is obviously small and the fuel tanks were full when the ship was sunk.
 No one has any idea when the leak will stop.